Director of Scouting & Player Personnel

-Roy joined the Revolution after 10 years as the assistant coach/goalkeepers coach for both the men's and women's soccer teams at the University of Mobile (Ala.), his alma mater.
-During his tenure in Mobile, Roy was also a member of the Region III goalkeeping staff since 2003, and head coach for the Port City Futbol Club, where he also served as the academy's director.
-Additionally, Roy served as the Puerto Rico National Team's goalkeepers coach in its preparations for the 2010 FIFA World Cup.
+Roy joined the Revolution after 10 years as the assistant coach/goalkeepers coach for both the men's and women's soccer teams at the University of Mobile in Alabama, his alma mater.
+During his tenure in Mobile, Roy was also a member of the Region III goalkeeping staff.
+Additionally, he served as the Puerto Rico national team's goalkeepers coach in its preparations for the 2010 FIFA World Cup.

 Roy played collegiately at the University of Mobile from 1997-99.
-In his final season in 1999, Roy garnered all-conference, all-region and All-America honors.
-Roy also played five seasons in the Premier Development League (PDL) with the Jackson Chargers (1998-99), Des Moines Menace (2000), and the Spokane Shadow (2001).
+In his final season in 1999, Roy garnered all-conference, all-region, and All-American honors.
+He also played five seasons in the Premier Development League (PDL) with the Jackson Chargers (1998-99), Des Moines Menace (2000), and the Spokane Shadow (2001).

 Roy holds a USSF "A" License and Level I and II NSCAA Goalkeeping Licenses.
-A native of Peter Rocher, New Brunswick, Canada, Roy lives south of Boston with his wife, Jessica, and newborn son, Zachary.
+A native of Petit-Rocher, New Brunswick, Canada, Roy lives south of Boston with his wife and three kids.

 New England Revolution (Dir. of Scouting & Player Personnel) 2018-Present